life4/awesome-python-code-formatters/README.md

 + [decrapify](https://github.com/craigds/decrapify) -- Some scripts that use pybowler.io for refactoring Python code.
 + [docformatter](https://github.com/myint/docformatter) -- Formats docstrings to follow PEP 257.
 + [eradicate](https://github.com/myint/eradicate) -- Removes commented-out code from Python files.
++ [formate](https://github.com/python-formate/formate) -- A wrapper around isort and yapf with a few custom rules.
 + [pep585-upgrade](https://github.com/snok/pep585-upgrade) -- Automatically upgrade your type hints to the new native types implemented in PEP 585.
 + [prettier](https://github.com/prettier/prettier) -- An opinionated code formatter, not only for Python.
 + [pybetter](https://pypi.org/project/pybetter/) -- Tool for fixing trivial problems with your code.